WalletConnect/walletconnect-docs/docs/protocol/intro.md

 ```

 ## Types of Relay Protocol Messages:
-- The Subscribe Protocol: When a DApp/Wallet initiates a websocket connection to the relay bridge, it needs to inform the relay bridge about a topic in which it wants to listen to and receive messages from other partner.
-The bridge is informed of this topic using the subscribe protocol message.
+- The Subscribe Protocol: When a DApp/Wallet initiates a websocket connection to the relay server, it needs to inform the relay server about a topic in which it wants to listen to and receive messages from other partner.
+The server is informed of this topic using the subscribe protocol message.
 For Wallet Connect Relay server, this information is shared with the relay server using [WakuSubscribeRequest](../api/relay-server.md#subscribe).

 - The Unsubscribe Protocol: Used to inform the relay server when to release resources and stop active listening on a subscribed topic.
 For Wallet Connect Relay server, this server is informed to unsubscribe using the [WakuUnsubscribeRequest](../api/relay-server.md#unsubscribe).